 You probably have your hair removal routine down precisely.
 Maybe you shave, you might frequent the waxing salon, or you've already got it all lasered off.
 Or, on the other hand, maybe you like going au naturel.
 Whatever your preference, we don't judge.

 That's because there can be a lot of considerations and things to think about when you're deciding on the best routine for you.
 For many people, cost is a big factor.
-Monthly waxing appointments can be harder on your wallet than just changing out your razor.
 Others keep maintenance in mind.
 With a wax or laser, you don't have to go as often, but if you're shaving, you might have to do it every day or every couple of days depending on your hair growth.

 As for myself, I'm a waxing and shaving gal.
 I wax my brows and bikini area, I shave my armpits and legs, and I use a $20 hair removal device on my mustache.
 Glamorous, I know.
 I never really gave that much thought to other options, both because I was too lazy to do the research and because it seemed to be working for me.